-Creating a Budget Using What You’ve Found
+3. Creating a Budget Using What You’ve Found

 • With a flexible budget formula, you would set spending limits, but adjust when necessary: If you make less than expected, you spend less than you planned.

-If you see that you’re spending more in one category than expected, you can shift allocations or find ways to cut recurring costs like your cable bill, haircuts or pedicures, or gym membership.
+• If you see that you’re spending more in one category than expected, you can shift allocations or find ways to cut recurring costs like your cable bill, haircuts or pedicures, or gym membership.

-If it looks as if you’re headed for a long-term shortfall, and you just can’t cut it any tighter, you may have to find a way to earn extra money by taking on a side gig or perhaps raising your freelance rates.
+• If it looks as if you’re headed for a long-term shortfall, and you just can’t cut it any tighter, you may have to find a way to earn extra money by taking on a side gig or perhaps raising your freelance rates.
 What’s important is setting a realistic budget, so you can stick with it.

-Considering the 50/30/20 Plan
+4. Considering the 50/30/20 Plan

-The plan suggests putting 50% of after-tax income toward essentials like rent and food, 30% toward discretionary spending, and 20% toward savings.
+• Putting 50% of after-tax income toward essentials like rent and food, as well as minimum debt payments.

 You can save more or less, depending on what you’re earning or what long-term debts you have.
 Or you might move a few percentage points from discretionary spending to cover essentials if you live in a city with higher housing or transportation costs.

-Building a Backup Fund
+5. Building a Backup Fund